Indian hip-hop: Mid 2000s to late 2000s: Commercial expansion, and expansion into the Indian film industry

+Early 2010s-present: Underground rap scenes, Gully Boy and mass appeal

+Although Indian hip hop remained a niche genre for several decades, a period of massive expansion began across the country starting around 2010.
+This surge in popularity was largely driven by the emergence of commercial artists such as Yo Yo Honey Singh, Badshah, and Raftaar who became dominant figures in the music industry, due to their contributions to Hindi film soundtracks.
+By the 2013–2014 period, Yo Yo Honey Singh reached the pinnacle of Indian pop culture and the Bollywood film industry, with his music becoming ubiquitous in nightclubs and social gatherings nationwide.
+Following this era, Badshah achieved similar levels of mainstream success by 2016, with the Indian public widely embracing his commercial tracks and further cementing hip hop's place in the cultural mainstream.

+The rap-battle and cypher scene started developing with rappers creating a blueprint for the culture, which was further shaped by Seedhe Maut, Prabh Deep, Rawal, Knuckle Dusta, MC Kode and others operating in the Delhi circuit with communities like SpitDope and 6FU, and rappers like Emiway Bantai, Divine, Naezy, Enkore, D'Evil and Poetik Justis, among others in the Mumbai cypher scene.

-Indian hip-hop further became increasingly popular in India's biggest cities with big names like Prabh Deep and Seedhe Maut who have been picked up by talent management agencies like Kalamkaar and Azadi Records who now have music videos with millions of views on YouTube, along with a cult-like fanbase that they have cultivated through their music.
+Indian hip-hop would further become increasingly popular in India's biggest cities with big names like Prabh Deep and Seedhe Maut who were picked up by talent management agencies like Kalamkaar and Azadi Records who now have music videos with millions of views on websites like YouTube, along with dedicated fanbases that they have cultivated through their music.
+Prabh Deep's 2021 album Tabia went on to become the first Indian hip-hop album to be reviewed by Pitchfork.

-Director Zoya Akhtar was very impressed and fascinated after listening to rapper Naezy's "Aafat!" and "Mere Gully Mein" with Divine.
-She wanted to portray the stories of both these young rappers and consequently approached DIVINE & Naezy, the artists whom she had in mind as the inspiration for the film's titular character.
-Akhtar pitched the idea of making a Bollywood movie based on their lives, and the film, Gully Boy, starring Ranveer Singh and Alia Bhatt in titular roles, was released in 2019.
-The soundtrack for the film featured contributions from various hip-hop artists such as Divine, Naezy, Sez on the Beat, Rishi Rich, Dub Sharma, MC Altaf, MC TodFod, 100RBH, Maharya, Noxious D, Viveick Rajagopalan, and others.
-On 20 August 2019, American rapper Nas, who served as the executive producer for the film, in partnership with Mass Appeal Records and Universal Music India launched Mass Appeal India and signed Divine as the first signee of the label.
+Indian film director Zoya Akhtar was fascinated after listening to rapper Naezy's "Aafat!" and "Mere Gully Mein" with Divine.
+She wanted to portray the stories of both these young rappers and consequently approached Divine and Naezy and pitched the idea of making a Bollywood movie based on their lives, and the film, Gully Boy, starring Ranveer Singh and Alia Bhatt in titular roles, was released in 2019.
+The soundtrack for the film featured contributions from various hip-hop artists such as Divine, Naezy, Rishi Rich and others.
+On 20 August 2019, American rapper Nas, who served as the executive producer for the film, in partnership with Mass Appeal Records and Universal Music India launched Mass Appeal India and signed Divine as the first artist on the label.
 Universal Music Group and Mass Appeal jointly took the step to take him to India and globalize the Indian hip-hop scene.
-Since then, Indian artists like Ikka, Tsumyoki, KSHMR, Yungsta, and Sez on the Beat have released their projects in collaboration with the label, attracting a larger audience and revenue in the hip-hop scene.
+Since then, Indian artists including Ikka, Tsumyoki, Krsna and Kshmr have released their projects in collaboration with the label, attracting a larger audience and revenue in the hip-hop scene.